edwardjkim/info490/week00/docker_folder_sharing.md

 ## Folder Sharing

-If you are using Boot2Docker on Windows or Mac OS X, you will need to set up folder sharing to share disk space between your local desktop and a Docker container is by creating a volume container and then sharing that to where it's needed.
+If you are using Boot2Docker on Windows or Mac OS X, you will need to set up folder sharing to share disk space between your local desktop and a Docker container.
 You may postpone this until the end of the first week when you will be more familiar with the Unix CLI, but keep in mind that you will need to use this feature at some point.